Written by Scarlett Murray,

 The appeal of off-plan properties…

 Overall, off-plan properties are built of high-quality materials and in a modern design.
 Often, they are created to be quite minimalist, which can mean that they make more attractive rental properties.
-They have new tiles, new bathrooms, and contemporary kitchens.
-If you do not want to purchase a property that might require DIY or even sourcing your local tradesman, then there is an undeniable appeal to buying off-plan.
+If you do not want to purchase a property that might require DIY or even sourcing your local tradesman, then there is an undeniable appeal to buying off plan.
 Plus, with an off-plan property, you do not have to sacrifice on location.
-Off-plan properties are popping up in your favourite locations, from pretty picturesque villages to the seaside.
+They are popping up in your favourite locations, from pretty picturesque villages to the seaside.

 To whet your appetite for off-plan properties, here are some examples from our property portal.